 Most of the time, your veterinarian will send you an annual postcard reminding you to bring your pup in for their yearly vaccinations.

-However, several studies have shown that yearly vaccinations for a large majority of vaccines are not needed, and can put an unnecessary burden on your pet.
+However, several studies have shown that yearly vaccinations for a large majority of vaccines are not needed and can put an unnecessary burden on your pet.

 Start by taking a thorough look at the vaccines available and see which ones might be needed every year or every few years.

-In the above linked study, scientists have shown that once an adult dog is vaccinated against certain diseases, including distemper and parvovirus, they have immunity for life.
+In the above-linked study, scientists have shown that once an adult dog is vaccinated against certain diseases, including distemper and parvovirus, they have immunity for life.

-Immunity for life makes yearly vaccines a burden on not only your wallet, but also on your pet's health.
+Immunity for life makes yearly vaccines a burden on your wallet and your pet's health.

-Or maybe they provide vaccines as a business tactic to make money, or do it to avoid running other more expensive tests to check for canine diseases.
+Or maybe they provide vaccines as a business tactic to make money or do it to avoid running other, more expensive tests to check for canine diseases.

 How do you know if your dog needs a vaccine?

 There's an antibody titer test, and Dogs Naturally Magazine has published a great guide on how to use this antibody titer test.

-Basically, antibody titer test will show the amount of antibodies in your dog's blood against certain diseases.
+An antibody titer test will show the number of antibodies in your dog's blood against certain diseases.

-Antibody titer tests may be more expensive than a single vaccine, but it will be safer for your dog's health and cheaper in the long run.
+Antibody titer tests may be more expensive than a single vaccine, but they will be safer for your dog's health and cheaper in the long run.

 What vaccines for dogs are out there?

 In addition to the biggest contenders I've already mentioned above, there are plenty of lesser-known puppy vaccines that your vet may suggest on your next visit.

-Some of the better known, well-researched canine vaccinations may include vaccines for:
+Some of the better-known, well-researched canine vaccinations may include vaccines for: